hettlage/pytest-db-content/specs/index.rst

 The database URI must be provided as a command line option, `--db-uri`, and it must have a format understood by SQLAlchemy.

-The database name must include the string `__TEST__`.
+The database URI must include the string `__TEST__`.
 This requirement is made in order to avoid connecting to a production database.
 A meaningful error must be raised if the databasename does not meet this condition.

 Both the `addrow` and `cleantable` fixture use the `testdb` fixture, so there usually should be no need to explicitly include it in the tests of a project.